 Frost each Irish Car Bomb Cupcake with Bailey’s Irish Cream Frosting

-One bite and I think you’ll agree.
+One bite, and I think you’ll agree.
 It’s all the best flavors in one little bite.
 You’ll want to keep going back for more.
 You’re going to drool when you taste the deep, intense chocolate flavor with a hint of malt.
 It’s moist.
 It’s rich.
 It complements the flavors.

-Don’t just make these for St. Patrick’s Day, you’re going to want these Guinness cupcakes all year long.
+Don’t just make these for St. Patrick’s Day, and you’re going to want these Guinness cupcakes all year long.